MirkoZanon/GeNEsIS/README.md

 - Matlab
 - (Psychtoolboox-3)

-Make sure to have a recent version of Matlab; open it and set the proper working folder containing all the files of this program (GeNEsIs.mlapp, GeNEsIS_create.mlapp, shapesGenesis.mlapp, GeNEsIS_save.mlapp, GeNEsIS_display.mlapp and eventual Matlab files you will save during your work).
+Make sure to have a recent version of Matlab (2019 or later); open it and set the proper working folder containing all the files of this program (GeNEsIs.mlapp, GeNEsIS_create.mlapp, shapesGenesis.mlapp, GeNEsIS_save.mlapp, GeNEsIS_display.mlapp and eventual Matlab files you will save during your work).
 Moreover, if you want to perform the final experiment (present the stimuli on screen with GeNEsIS_display), you need to install Psychtoolbox-3 (http://psychtoolbox.org/).

 In order to open the programs just drag and drop the file of interest in the Matlab terminal.